ikama-innovation/Bauta/README.md

 # Bauta
-Bauta is a batch automation framework based on [Spring Batch](https://spring.io/projects/spring-batch) and [Spring Boot](https://spring.io/projects/spring-boot).
+Bauta is a batch automation and script orchestration framework based on [Spring Batch](https://spring.io/projects/spring-batch) and [Spring Boot](https://spring.io/projects/spring-boot).
 It adds a user interface in which you can start/stop/restart jobs, monitor step/job status.
 Also provides some add-ons to jobs and steps, such as report/log generation, job parameter handling etc.

 You can run your jobs locally on your personal computer or on a server to support team collaboration.
 It can be setup to automatically stop, install latest batch jobs/scripts etc from GIT and restart.
 This makes it convenient for teams to develop and deploy their batch jobs.